camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 Without restriction on the RestrictionArea area
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we don't need to restrict on an area we can use the following
+If we do not need to restrict on an area we can use the following
 ``DATA`` property of the ``LAYER``::

     DATA "the_geom FROM (